-People with several of these factors have a higher risk of developing a severe form of the disease.
+People with several of these factors as well as older age have a higher risk of developing a severe form of the disease.
 Furthermore, people who require regular medical follow-up or hospital care for their condition are considered the most vulnerable.

-Recommendations for people who have chronic diseases or a weakened immune system
+Recommendations for people who have chronic disease or a weakened immune system

 People who have a chronic disease or a weakened immune system and their loved ones must